Quality

 Readmission Reduction Incentive Program (RRIP)

-The Maryland Readmissions Reduction Incentive Program (RRIP) incentivizes hospitals to reduce avoidable readmissions by linking rewards and penalties to improvements in readmissions rates, and to attainment of relatively low readmission rates.
+The Maryland Readmissions Reduction Incentive Program (RRIP) incentivizes hospitals to reduce avoidable readmissions.
 Readmissions occur when a patient is discharged from a hospital and is admitted to any hospital within 30 days of the discharge.
-Preventable hospitals readmissions may result from complications from previous hospitalization and/or inadequate care coordination, and generate substandard care quality for patients and unnecessary costs.
-The RRIP compares all-payer readmission rates adjusted for the severity of illness (casemix) for all types of inpatient visits for the calendar year with the rates in the base year to calculate improvement, and reviews the all-payer readmission rates adjusted for casemix and out-of-state ratios to calculate attainment.
+Preventable hospital readmissions may result from complications from previous hospitalization and/or inadequate care coordination, and generate substandard care quality for patients and unnecessary costs.
+Under the Total Cost of Care Model, Maryland’s aggregate Medicare 30-day unadjusted all-cause, all-site readmission rate at regulated hospitals must stay at or below the National Readmission Rate for Medicare Fee-for-Service (FFS) beneficiaries.

 Key program components of RRIP methodology: